TicThunderofSandCity/Support-Info/index.md

 If you have any questions, please contact us at the email address below and we will answer you as soon as possible.

-Support email ：GloriousMoon actok@yeah.net
+Support email ：HeroLoveEliminationX@yeah.net

 ## About

-**Glorious Moon Tactok**
+**Hero Love Elimination X **

-Glorious Moon Tactok Start here and try this simple game.
+Hero Love Elimination X  Start here and try this simple game.

+It is a elimination game that can't be missed!

 Gameplay: Find the same characters and click on them to complete a elimination.
 Eliminate all the same characters in the game and pass the level.